Izenda7Series/docs/known_issues.rst

    * - Defect
      - 17872
      - System shows error msg after user saved a report created from a stored proc and then changes report to report from a table instead.
    * - Defect
-     - 17866
-     - Using the + to add all fields from a stored procedure data source the screen hangs on field selection and some fields are not properly added to report part.
-   * - Defect
      - 17865
      - The system highlights the wrong filter field when User doesn't select Filter Operator when using 2 stored procs with params when setting value for second filter but omits value for first filter